 OriginAttributes.
 Shipping Containers in Test Pilot is the next step to help us make informed decisions about the future of Containers.
 If you’re interested in helping to shape that future please check out the experiment today!

 About John Gruen

 Current Test Pilot Product Manager.
 Former Test Pilot Designer.

 About Jonathan Kingston

-Front End Security for Firefox, working on containers and various other content security work.
+Front End Security for Firefox, working on HTTPS adoption, containers and content security.

 About Luke Crouch

 Security/Privacy Engineer and Tech Lead at Mozilla - @TanviHacks